Ecklonia cava: Ecosystem

 Despite its importance in ecosystem functioning and uses for humans, Ecklonia cava has been decreasing in numbers within recent years.
 Many factors could contribute to the decline, such as an increase in water temperature, overgrazing, and overuse by humans, but the direct cause of the decrease has not yet been extensively studied.
 Some evidence suggests an increase in water temperature is responsible, while the low availability of nitrogen in the water can also cause higher death rates.
 A combination of both factors is likely responsible, since higher temperatures cause lower availability of nitrogen.

 Ecklonia cava is an important food source for snails, such as Littorina brevicula (Philippi) and Haliotis discus (Hannai Ino), and other marine organisms.
 According to one aquacultural experiment, farmed abalone gain 1kg in weight for every 15 kg of this seaweed consumed.
 Interestingly, it has also been shown that Ecklonia cava has a defense mechanism that causes it to be less palatable after having already been attacked by a herbivore, and these defenses are specific to each species of herbivore.
 Many species of seaweed and other plants have defenses similar to this, but the specificities of each defense have not been pinpointed.

 Human uses

 Medicinal uses

 The health benefits of Ecklonia cava and its chemistry have been somewhat studied, leading to its uses in dietary supplements and herbal remedies.

-Though its health benefits are not yet entirely understood, it is also regularly touted as an herbal remedy for insomnia, hair loss, high cholesterol, asthma, and even erectile dysfunction.
+An active ingredient, fucosterol, has possible antidepressant, anti diabetic, anticonvulsant effects.